MarcBruins/marcbruins.github.io/_posts/2019-01-05-store-secrets-safely-with-azure-keyvault-and-managed-identities.md

 title: Storing secrets safely with Azure Keyvault and Managed Identities
 ---

 Imagine that your are building an application and you are using `Azure`.
-You are using one of these resources to develop your application in: **Azure VM's, Virtual Machine Scale Sets, Azure App Service and Azure Container Instances.**
+You are using one of these resources to develop your application in: **Azure VM's, Virtual Machine Scale Sets, Azure App Service or Azure Container Instances.**

 You have some secrets in your application and you don't want to expose them in your source.
 One of the secrets you might for example have is a password for your database: